 employment, travel, holidays and shopping.
 You will be able to exchange information on familiar and routine matters: talking about living conditions, daily routine, your studies and job.
 You will

-also practice making /changing/cancelling a booking for a trip, a room or a concert; writing simple e-mails/letters/memos; buying food / clothes; choosing/describing a holiday; ordering food at a
+also practice making /changing/cancelling a booking for a trip, a room or a concert; writting simple e-mails/letters/memos; buying food / clothes; choosing/describing a holiday; ordering food at a

 restaurant and many other interesting and useful activities.
 You will also deal with advertisements, prospectuses, menus and timetables and understand short simple personal

 Lower Intermediate (B1 - Common European Language

 For students who have done 2 years of study (approximately 180 - 240 learning hours)

 At this level you will understand the main points of standard speech on family matters in work and leisure

 environments and to be able to deal with common situations while travelling in the foreign country.You will listen and undertand main points of radio or TV news programmes on topics discussed

 slowly and clearly.
 You will talk and write about events, feelings, wishes and personal interests (e.g. travel, family, hobbies, work).
 You will also describe experiences and events,

 impressions, dreams, hopes, ambitions and briefly give reasons ad explanations for opinions and plans.
 You will narrate a story or relate the plot of a book or film.
 (An optional activity if it